UPDATE: Mayor and four council members resigned from Riceville this month

 Doane cited contentious public comment periods at meetings, concern over the city’s Public Works budget and hiring practices, and drains on her time with family as reasons for her resignation.

 According to the Oct.
-21 proceedings, the city has 60 days to alert Mitchell and Hancock County auditors and schedule a special election to fill the positions.
+21 proceedings, the city has 60 days to alert Mitchell and Howard County auditors and schedule a special election to fill the positions.

 —–PREVIOUS STORY—–